 Folksy is run by James Boardwell and has been since it started in 2008.
 The inspiration for Folksy came from seeing the energy in the craft communities in the UK as well as North America and Australia in the early 2000s.
 At the same time the web was offering ways to crowd source solutions to problems and James, having worked in researching and designing digital services for the BBC decided to build a great place for people to showcase and sell their craft work.

 Folksy launched in summer 2008, employed its first member of staff in 2009 and has since risen to become the most popular UK site for independently crafted and designed gifts and supplies with over £1 million in sales and a community of 13,000 or so designer makers and a bazillion* buyers.

 We don’t have millions in VC funding.
 We’re not a hot start-up.
-But we do have the support of a wonderful community of designer-makers who believe in the same things as us.
-Join us: register to sell with us, drop us a line to tell us how we’re doing or pop in to visit us sometime, there’s usually tea in the pot.
+But we do have the support of a wonderful community of British designers and makers who believe in the same things as us.
+Join them and open your own Folksy shop today or explore the wonders of the UK craft scene and buy from genuine artists and makers at Folksy.com – the UK’s biggest online craft fair!

 (*OK, not a bazillion – how much is a bazillion anyway? – but a lot).